qltd/SwiftBio/wp-content/plugins/woocommerce-google-adwords-conversion-tracking-tag/readme.txt

 1. Log out of the shop.
 2. Search for one of your keywords and click on one of your ads.
 3. Purchase an item from your shop.
-4. Wait until the conversion shows up in AdWords.
+4. Wait up to 48 hours until the conversion shows up in AdWords.

 With the Google Tag Assistant you will also be able to see the tag fired on the thankyou page.

 = I get a fatal error and I am running old versions of WordPress and/or WooCommerce.
 What can I do? =

-As this is a free plugin we don't support old version of WordPress and WooCommerce.
+As this is a free plugin we don't support old versions of WordPress and WooCommerce.
 You will have to update your installation.

 = I am using an offsite payment gateway and the conversions are not being tracked.
 What can I do? =